 I worked a booth for recruiting foster families at a local convention this weekend.
-To be honest, while the time I was there, I can count on one hand the number of folks who actually engaged me in conversation about foster parenting.
+While the time I was there, I can count on one hand the number of folks who actually engaged me in conversation about foster parenting.
 There was little to no interest in getting behind the cause of foster children and their needs in our little part of the world.

 For some people, their day-to-day lives never involve one single thought about foster children.
-It could be that the only time they think about child abuse and neglect is when a situation is plastered across media outlets.
-My hope for 2016 is that more Christians will be the Church, and set their hands, feet, hearts, and prayers to following through on the directive of truly caring for children, and helping families in need.
+Perhaps, the only time they think about child abuse and neglect is when a situation is plastered across media outlets.

 After all, if Christians do not take up the cause of foster children, and pray for them, then who will?